Alexhuszagh/rust-lexical/lexical-benchmark/README.md

 lexical-benchmark
 =================

-Benchmarks comparing lexical to numeric conversion routines
+Benchmarks comparing lexical to other numeric conversion routines.

 # Running the Benchmark